Cathe0n/Cyber-Investigator-guide/README.md

 # Malware analysis!
 (This is big brain time d(>_< ) ).

 I’m going to be honest,  this is where things are complicated and time consuming.
 Malware analysis is a WHOLE nother topic and I will make another guide for it soon bare with me!! >-<.

-### Live analysis.
-Before you get into messing everything up let's use [gKAPE](https://www.kroll.com/en/services/cyber-risk/incident-response-litigation-support/kroll-artifact-parser-extractor-kape) and [Autopsy](https://www.autopsy.com/) or any artifacts collecting appilcations to analyse what has happened recently.
-[FTK Imager](https://www.exterro.com/ftk-product-downloads/ftk-imager-4-7-3-81) Is also another great tool and can perfomr memory analysis on a live system.
-Depending on the situation, [gKAPE](https://www.kroll.com/en/services/cyber-risk/incident-response-litigation-support/kroll-artifact-parser-extractor-kape) can suffice but using both [gKAPE](https://www.kroll.com/en/services/cyber-risk/incident-response-litigation-support/kroll-artifact-parser-extractor-kape) and [FTK Imager](https://www.exterro.com/ftk-product-downloads/ftk-imager-4-7-3-81) is recommended.

-Once you have everything extracted and documented, you then can get into dynamic analysis of the malware/exploit or whatever.

-### Static analysis.
-If you're dealing with a live system when you arrived then **Static analysis** should be a second.
-Static analysis takes a lot of time and depending on the situation, a thorough live analysis of the affected machine should suffice.
-Anyways, first you need to remove every storage drives in the system since you don't want to deal with RAID systems and all that so better pay attention >->.
-You can use your own machine to conduct the imaging process, you can use [TestDisk](https://www.cgsecurity.org/wiki/TestDisk_Download) or [DMDE](https://dmde.com/).
-Depending on your preference you can generate an image in .dd or any other formates you prefer.
-> [!IMPORTANT]
-> Depending on your hardware data imaging will takeeeee AGES '-'

-To do a full imaging of a system can take a long time and if it’s a server you can take a vacation and come back and it’s not finished imaging.
-It is also expensive, for example if a computer has a 1 TB storage device you also need a 1 TB storage device to do a full **physical imaging**.
-But you can also do a **Logical imaging** but it is **NOT** thorough so determine and choose wisely on how you will conduct your investigation.

 First, identify **HOW** the malware breached the systems.